grantila/core-types-json-schema/README.md

 # Usage

-There are two conversion functions, `convertCoreTypesToJsonSchema` and `convertJsonSchemaToCoreTypes`, both returning a wrapped value, of the type [`ConversionResult`](https://github.com/grantila/core-types#conversion).
+There are four main conversion functions, `convertCoreTypesToJsonSchema`, `convertJsonSchemaToCoreTypes`, `convertCoreTypesToOpenApi` and `convertOpenApiTpCoreTypes`, all returning a wrapped value, of the type [`ConversionResult`](https://github.com/grantila/core-types#conversion).

+This package also re-exports `jsonSchemaTypeToOpenApi` and `openApiToJsonSchemaType` from [`openapi-json-schema`](https://github.com/grantila/openapi-json-schema).

 ## core-types to JSON Schema